Eric McDavid: Arrest, conviction, and appeal

 On January 13, 2006, the three were arrested outside a store where they had purchased household chemicals, presumably for bomb-making.
 None of the three had prior convictions.
 McDavid spent two years pre-trial in solitary confinement.
 He also formally declared a hunger strike due to the jail's refusal to provide him with vegan food.
 He was given vegan food intermittently.
-At their 2008 trials, Weiner and Jenson both pled guilty and testified against McDavid.
+At their 2008 trials, Weiner and Jenson both pleaded guilty and testified against McDavid.
 His defense contended that he was the victim of entrapment.
 McDavid was convicted in 2007 and sentenced to 20 years in prison.

 "Anna" was paid over $65,000 for her role in securing McDavid's conviction.
 Intelligence acquired from her deployment was used in 12 other prosecutions of anarchists.
 Within the anarchist, environmental and animal rights movements in the United States, "Anna"'s unmasking contributed to internal divisions and snitch-jacketing.

 On May 6, 2009, McDavid's attorney filed an appeal.
 The appeal was denied in 2010.